Sanyam1211/Vegeta-vulnhub/README.md

 Got the ip using netdiscover

-Now i tried to enumerate using nmap and dirb on ip Port 22 and Port 80 both are open
+Now i tried to enumerate using nmap and dirb on ip.
+Port 22 and Port 80 both are open

-By dirb scan i got some directiories but couldn't find any juicy information
+By dirb scan i got some directories but couldn't find any juicy information

 Tried robots.txt from there i get a password (Hint=/find_me)